top of page

 To better serve you, this page is routinely reviewed and updated to reflect commonly asked questions.

-What is Civil Mediation?
+What is Marital Mediation?

 2

-Is Family Mediation the Same As Therapy?
+Is Family Mediation the Same As Family Therapy?

 Mediation and therapy are two completely different processes.
 In the state of Georgia, a Family Mediator would first train and meet qualifications to become a Civil Mediator and would then go on to train as a Domestic Mediator.
 Unlike with therapy, no clinical interventions, diagnosis, or therapeutic approaches are used in the mediation process.
 Instead, mediations are designed to be brief and facilitative, where the mediator utilizes specific techniques to help the parties move towards an agreement.
 Therapists and divorce attorneys commonly train to become mediators, but do not offer legal advice or apply therapeutic approaches to the process.